paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 ### 2. Appearance Model

-To log that a specific guest appeared on a certain episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that:
+To log that a specific Guest appeared on a certain Episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that:

 - Guest can appear on many episodes
 - Episode can have multiple guests